Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know - KESQ

 How did Trump respond?

 Trump was caught off guard by the grand jury’s decision to indict him, according to a person who spoke directly with him.
-While the former president was bracing for an indictment last week, he began to believe news reports that a potential indictment was weeks — or more — away.
+While the former president was bracing for an indictment, he began to believe news reports that a potential indictment was weeks — or more — away.

 The former president has repeatedly denied wrongdoing in the matter and continued his attacks on Bragg and other Democrats following news of the indictment.

-Note: This story has been updated with additional developments and information.